mitchins/frigate-viewer-android/README.md

 ## Notes

 - Ensure your Android device can access your Frigate server on the local network
-- The app uses `usesCleartextTraffic="true"` to allow HTTP connections (see AndroidManifest.xml:19)
+- The app uses `usesCleartextTraffic="true"` to allow HTTP connections (see `AndroidManifest.xml`)
-- For production use, consider using HTTPS
+- For production use, consider HTTPS
+- Emulators often struggle with multiple concurrent RTSP decoders; test on a real device when possible
-- Some older devices may have limited H.265 hardware decoding support
+- Some older devices have limited H.265 hardware decoding support

+## Multi‑view and Selection

+- The camera selector batches changes and applies them when tapping Done to avoid tearing down/creating players repeatedly
+- Grid items use stable keys so players are reused when possible
+- Only one tile has audio enabled by default (the first)

+## Troubleshooting

+- Black video or “video output display creation failed”:
+  - We use `VLCVideoLayout` and disable direct rendering (`--no-mediacodec-dr`) to improve compatibility
+- Stalls when switching selection or ANR while selector is open:
+  - Changes now apply on close; if issues persist, increase caching (`:network-caching=500`) or reduce active tiles
+- “frame size exceeds the client's buffer size” logs:
+  - We set `:rtsp-frame-buffer-size=2000000`; increase if needed for very high bitrate IDR frames
+- No playback over Wi‑Fi/Emulator complaining about source address:
+  - Transport is forced to RTSP over TCP; verify network reachability and try on a physical device

 ## License